 Our #2 teenage son is our resident party animal.
 He's the socialite in the family.
 He's the networker, the friend to everyone, the guy who loves to be at the centre of whatever is going on, the chap who will, almost certainly, run a bar at some time in his life - I can picture him now ...

 So of course when January comes around and it's his birthday, there is nothing more guaranteed than it's PARTY TIME.

 And how do you celebrate your birthday when you're 13 years old?
 Well, it goes like this -

 - You invite 8 of your friends to come over at the weekend (would have been more, but numbers limited by spaces in the car).

 - We drive to a big, sandy place in the desert to do Paintballing.
-Not me ... or my lovely husband, by the way - sounds like a hideous way to spend a couple of hot and sweaty hours to me - but when you're 13, I guess it's pretty heavenly ... camouflage overalls, guns, targets, getting splattered with paint - a real life video game.
+I didn't join in, by the way - sounds like a hideous way to spend a couple of hot and sweaty hours to me - but when you're 13, I guess it's pretty heavenly ... camouflage overalls, guns, targets, getting splattered with paint - a real-life video game.

-- Our roles were those of taxi drivers and suppliers of copious amounts of water and the ubiquitous birthday party Pringles.
+- My role was that of taxi driver and supplier of copious amounts of water and the ubiquitous birthday party Pringles.
 Essential, I'd like to believe.

 - And then, when it's not possible to get any hotter or sweatier we pile into the car and head back to our house.
 I drove the sweet-smelling girls.
 Think I got lucky there.

 - Then there was pizza in the garden.
 Finn had put in a special request for homemade pizza made in our 'we still haven't completely got the hang of it' new, wood-burning Pizza Oven.
 The learning curve over the last couple of months had been steep -